Secret symbols on Elizabeth's coins

 At this stage of analyzing Dassier's work in Russia, it is worth temporarily setting aside the assumption that the master, upon leaving the country, took all his secrets and developments with him.
 Each of his works left a trace that continues to pique the interest of researchers and collectors striving to shed light on his brief but brilliant sojourn in Russia.
 This story is filled with countless questions and perplexities, intriguing details, and unique works that still require attention and study.

 In search of answers to questions about the fate of Dassier's new dies and plans, historians and numismatists delve into archival materials, striving to reconstruct the picture of that time.
 Each newly discovered document or coin enriches the understanding of his craftsmanship, adding even more color to the portrait of this outstanding medallist.
 The pursuit of truth and an understanding of the historical context creates a necessary foundation for new research and discoveries.
-The memory of Dassier remains alive, and his secrets, poignant and multifaceted, continue to attract the attention of future generations.
+The memory of Dassier remains alive, and his secrets, poignant and multifaceted, continue to captivate the attention of future generations.